AKA newb’s guide to investigating an email compromise.

 IP Addresses

-The best part of HAWK is the converted authentication logs.
-They’ll be within the user’s folder in HAWK.
+The best part of Osprey is the converted authentication logs.
+They’ll be within the user’s folder in Osprey.
 Open it up and format it as a table.
 Next, you’ll sort by City.
 For any IPs under your city or other locations that are likely fine (IP matching isn’t super accurate), you’ll need to copy all of the IP addresses (including duplicates, you can remove them later) and paste them into the Audit workbook IP Addresses tab, under the heading Good IPs.
 You’ll do the same with the cities where you know the access is not legitimate, but paste them under the heading Bad IPs.
 You can use an IP lookup tool online and see IPs that are specifically VPN’s Proxies, or Datacenters.
 If there are locations or IPs you aren’t certain of, make a third column for Uncertain.
 Use the Remove Duplicates tool under the Data menu to remove all duplicates.
 Now you have a bunch of IP addresses!

 You can do basically the same thing with the user’s sign-in logs.
 Filter by location and classify the IP’s.
 Sometimes you will find IPs that aren’t in the CAL.